conveyal/scenario-editor/docs/edit-scenario/modifications.md

 .. _convert_to_frequency:
 ### Convert to frequency

 Often a scenario will include changes to the number of trips per hour on an existing route.
 We support this using the _convert to frequency_ modification.
-It works by replacing the scheduled trips for one or more existing :term:`trip patterns<trip pattern>` with frequency based :ref:`timetables`.
+It works by replacing the scheduled trips for one or more existing [trip patterns](../glossary.md#trip-pattern) with frequency based :ref:`timetables`.
 You can opt either to

 - delete all existing trips and replace them with your own timetables or
 - replace trips only when the new timetables would be in effect.